-Office 365 is a subscription-based cloud version of Microsoft Office that also offers access to cloud tools like OneDrive, Skype for Business and Microsoft Teams.
+Office 365 is a subscription-based cloud version of Microsoft Office that also offers access to cloud tools such as OneDrive, Skype for Business and Microsoft Teams.
 Small business owners like Office 365 because it's affordable and comes with lots of extras.
-Microsoft rolls out updates on a regular basis, and the Office 365 admin portal makes managing user permissions and enforcing updates straightforward.
-However, if you've never been a software admin and you don't have the time to learn about the admin portal, or if you have a very small team that doesn't need all the cloud services Microsoft offers, you may be better off checking out alternatives such as G Suite.
+Microsoft rolls out updates regularly, and the Office 365 admin portal makes it easy to manage user permissions and enforce updates.
+However, if you've never been a software admin and you don't have the time to learn about the admin portal – or if you have a very small team that doesn't need all of the cloud services Microsoft offers – you may be better off checking out alternatives such as Google's G Suite.

 If you do go forward with adopting Office 365, here's what you can expect.

 Microsoft offers business-focused and personal-use versions of Office 365.
 This article focuses on the business line, but freelancers and contractors often get the personal version for dual usage.
 As with many software-as-a-service products, the fees for Office 365 are per user per month, but they're billed annually.
 There is an option to pay on a month-to-month basis; but you'll end up paying more overall, so we recommend going the annual route.
 Here's an overview of the three subscription tiers:

 Office 365 Business Essentials: The cheapest Office 365 version is Essentials.
 It's just $5 a month per user and includes access to Exchange, OneDrive, SharePoint, Skype for Business and Microsoft Teams.
 This package also includes access to web versions of Outlook, Word, Excel and PowerPoint, but not to the applications, which means you don't get offline access.
 Another limitation with this subscription tier is that you can install Office apps on only up to five phones and five tablets; with the other subscription tiers, you can also install them on up to five Macs or PCs at a time.